atenash/Machine-Learning-A-Z/README.md

 **Replacing by Average**

 Now a second way is to actually replace the missing data, the missing value by the average of all the values in the column in which the data is missing.
-This is a classic way of handling missing data. from sklearn.impute import simpleimputer imputer=simpleimputer(missing_values=np.nan, strategy='mean')
+This is a classic way of handling missing data.

 So the next step is indeed to apply this imputer object on the matrix of features.
 So how are we going to do that?
 Well, remember that a class contains an assemble of instructions but also some operations and actions which you can apply to other objects or variables.
 And these are called methods.
 You know, they're like functions and one of them is exactly the **fit method**
 The fit method will exactly connect this imputer to the matrix of features.
-In other words, what this fit method will do is it will look at the missing values in selected column and also it will compute the average vakues of that columns.
+In other words, what this fit method will do is it will look at the missing values in selected column and also it will compute the average values of that columns.

-imputer.fit(selected columns)

 All right, so that's simply what it will do.
 And then that will not be enough to do the replacement we want.
 To do the replacement we'll have to call another method called **transform** and which will this time apply the transformation meaning it will replace the missing value by the average of the values.

+  ###### Missing values
+    from sklearn.impute import simpleimputer
+    imputer=simpleimputer(missing_values=np.nan, strategy='mean')
+    imputer.fit(selected columns)
     imputer.transform(selected columns)

 **caution**